NillionNetwork/nillion-docs/docs/nillions-mpc-protocol.md

 #### Input Stage

 Shares generated during the pre-processing phase are distributed to parties.
 A party receives one share per input.
 Parties combine their inputs with shares to create masked factors.
-These multiplicatively homomorphic masked factors are broadcasted to the network, maintaining ITS.
+These multiplicatively homomorphic masked factors are broadcasted to the network, maintaining [information-theoretic security (ITS)](glossary.md#information-theoretic-security-its).

 #### Evaluation Stage